-Redundancy: Should I Accept An Employment Settlement/Compromise Agreement?17th Jun 2020
+Redundancy: Should I Accept An Employment Settlement Agreement?17th Feb 2022

 You’re being made redundant.
 Your employer is offering you a payment to go quickly and quietly.
 This is called an employment settlement (previously known as a compromise agreement).